CDCgov/trusted-intermediary/README.md

 #### Submit request to ReportStream

+We have a `submit.sh` script that simplifies the process of preparing, sending and tracking messages in [scripts/](scripts/).
+Otherwise, you'll find instructions below on how to send messages using `curl`

 ##### Locally

 ###### Orders

-To test sending from a simulated hospital:
+To test sending a HL7 order from a simulated hospital:

 ```
 curl --header 'Content-Type: application/hl7-v2' --header 'Client: flexion.simulated-hospital' --header 'Authorization: Bearer dummy_token' --data-binary '@/path/to/orm_message.hl7' 'http://localhost:7071/api/waters'
 ```

-To test sending from TI:
+To test sending a FHIR order from TI:

 ```
 curl --header 'Content-Type: application/fhir+ndjson' --header 'Client: flexion.etor-service-sender' --header 'Authorization: Bearer dummy_token' --data-binary '@/path/to/oml_message.fhir' 'http://localhost:7071/api/waters'